 COLD WEATHER EXPOSURE

 While the desert becomes very hot in the summer, it can become very cold in the winter.
 To avoid the cold, wear layered clothing including waterproofed garments.
 Eat when you are hungry.
 Exercise to keep body heat up and drink warm liquids.
-Be aware of behavior that isn't normal, such as excessive giggling, silence, excessive talking, etc. It is one of the first signs of hypothermia.
-Other signs include intense shivering, muscle tensing, fatigue, poor coordination, stumbling, and blueness of the lips and fingernails.
+Be aware of behavior that isn't normal, such as excessive giggling, silence, excessive talking,

 To combat hypothermia, shelter the victim from the wind and cold.
 Insulate them from the ground with newspaper, clothing, leaves or grass.
 Replace wet clothing with dry clothing.
 Wool or polypropylene is preferable over cotton or synthetics because it stays warm when wet.
 The victim may have to be placed inside a sleeping bag with someone else to keep them warm.
 Provide warm liquids, food and sweets, but don't force them on someone who is unconscious.